 form, provide adequate notice of the conduct prohibited, and be

 adequately distributed or posted.

 Should I send money to an incarcerated offender?

 All essential items such as food, clothing, and hygiene items are provided to offenders.
 Offenders may purchase additional items from the unit commissary by using funds deposited into the offenders' trust fund accounts.
 It is recommended that you DO NOT send funds to offenders you do not know.
 Unfortunately, offenders often establish "pen pal" relationships in order to solicit money from unsuspecting individuals.
 DO NOT send funds to any offender as a favor for offenders you do know.
-Any knowledge of extortion or extortion attempts should be reported to the unit warden or the TDCJ Internal Affairs Division.
-Any offenders who are involved in extortion, as well as any individuals who assisted in the extortion shall be prosecuted.
+Any knowledge of extortion or extortion attempts should be reported to the warden or the Office of Inspector General.
+Any offenders who are involved in extortion, as well as any individuals who assisted in the extortion, shall be prosecuted.

 Do offenders in prison have color televisions in their cells?

-All Texas prisons have a heating system, but in the summer only the prison hospital and psychiatric units have air conditioning.
-The other units have forced air systems that keep inside air moving and fresh air coming in.
+All Texas prisons have a heating system, but only certain units such as the prison hospital and psychiatric units have air conditioning.

 How do offenders spend their day?